-Q: What is AWS Backup?
+Q: What is Amazon Backup?

-Q: Why should I use AWS Backup?
+Q: Why should I use Amazon Backup?

 A: Backing up your data is an important step towards protecting your application and ensuring that you meet your business and regulatory backup compliance requirements.
 Even durable resources are susceptible to threats like bugs in your application that could cause accidental deletions or corruption.
 Building and managing your own backup workflows across all your applications in a compliant and consistent manner can be complex and costly.
-AWS Backup removes the need for costly, custom solutions or manual processes by providing a fully managed, policy-based backup solution that provides automated backup scheduling and backup retention management.
+Amazon Backup removes the need for costly, custom solutions or manual processes by providing a fully managed, policy-based backup solution that provides automated backup scheduling and backup retention management.

-Q: How does AWS Backup work?
+Q: How does Amazon Backup work?

 Q: What is a recovery point?

 A: A recovery point represents the content of a resource at a specified time.
 Recovery points also include metadata such as information about the resource, restore parameters, and tags.